SystemsApproach/5G/primer.rst

 uses RF modulation to transmit the signal as an electromagnetic wave over an assigned *carrier frequency.*

-When dealing with radio signals propagating through the air, opportunities for interference abound.
-As illustrated in :ref:`Figure 2.2 <fig-multipath>`, the signal bounces off various stationary and moving objects, following multiple paths from the transmitter to the receiver, who may also be moving.
+For a deeper appreciation of the challenges of reliably transmitting data by propagating radio signals through the air, consider the scenario depicted in :ref:`Figure 2.2 <fig-multipath>`, where the signal bounces off various stationary and moving objects, following multiple paths from the transmitter to the receiver, who may also be moving.